dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 dm clone hub alice/myapp newbranch
 ```

-Later, if `pete` pushes new commits, you can pull them into your local `sockshop` dot with:
+Later, if `alice` pushes new commits, you can pull them into your local `sockshop` dot with:

 ```bash
 dm pull hub myapp